rakshita95/Book-Recommendation-System/README.md

 Hyperparameter Tunning_2.ipynb: Cross-validation code for tuning regularization term hyperparameter for SGD
 MAP_inference_Coordinat_Ascent.py: Code for implementation of MAP inference algorithm
 kNN_v5.py: Cross-validation code for tuning hyperparameters for kNN
-evaluation.py: Training and test set accuracy and coveragefor SGD, kNN and basline models
+evaluation.py: Training and test set accuracy and coverage for SGD, kNN and baseline models.
+Precision-recall curves also plotted
 SampleSizeTime.py: Plots running time as a function of sample size
 sampleSizeAccuracy.py: Plots accuracy as a function of sample size